42+ Years of Serving Injured Workers in Pennsylvania

-Competent Counsel for Injured Employees by Workers’ Compensation Lawyers You Can Trust
+Competent Counsel for Injured Employees by Workers’ Compensation Attorneys You Can Trust

 When you work in an office, you face different challenges each day than people who work outside or in the service industry, for example.
 But just because you work at a computer does not mean that you cannot be hurt while you are on the job.
 The Philadelphia workers’ compensation lawyers of Larry Pitt & Associates have been helping injured offices workers for more than 40 years.
 We assist you through the process of filing a claim for benefits and represent you in administrative hearings when you need it.
 Trust us to help you keep your loved ones safe while you are injured and cannot work.

 Accidents Which Lead to Injuries for White-Collar Workers